-Students who miss more than 20 percent of the total classroom hours scheduled for the program will be dropped.
+Students who miss more than 20 percent of the total classroom hours scheduled for the program may be dropped.
 Absences may include tardiness or early departures.
 (See Tardiness/Early Departure policy.)
 Students who are not in attendance for at least 51 percent of the scheduled class time will be considered absent for the day.
-Students who have been absent from all of their scheduled classes for 10 consecutive school days will be dropped from the training program.
-However, if a student returns on the eleventh day, he/she may appeal the drop.
+Students who have been absent from all of their scheduled classes for 10 consecutive school days may be dropped from the training program.

 Students who miss 15 percent of the total classroom hours will be advised that they are at risk of being dropped from the program.
-Students who miss 20 percent of the total classroom hours will be advised that they are terminated from the program.
+Students who miss 20 percent of the total classroom hours will be advised that they may be terminated from the program.
 If terminated, students must successfully appeal their termination within three school days in order to continue their training without interruption.
 (See Student Appeal Policy.)
 If their termination is not successfully appealed, they will remain dropped from the program.